MaxPleaner/vue-sinatra-boiler/README.md

 One other detail about the components' coffee files:

 the `navbar.coffee` returns a `Vue.component` while `root.coffee` returns only a `new Vue`.
 Root isn't defined as a component because it's top level, but everything else can be one.
 When a component is defined, a HTML tag is generated.
 That's why `root.slim` renders `<navbar></navbar>` (which is a custom HTML tag).

+_routing_:

+`root.slim` acts as a layout file.
+It renders a `router-view` component which is akin to the `yield` in Rails.
+The routes are declared in `lib/router.coffee`.